A hidden symmetry of conformally invariant Lagrangians: Non-metric formulation of conformal invariance

-An advantage of the formalism revised in the previous section is that the notion of conformal invariance can be formulated without referring to an explicit group action of the conformal group, which usually would assume some a priori knowledge on the relation of the field equations and the metric tensor.
-The key idea is motivated by \cite{mato1993}.
-In that work of T.Matolcsi, the mathematical model of special relativistic spacetime is considered to be a triplet $(M,L,\eta)$, where $M$ is a four dimensional real affine space (modelling the flat spacetime), $L$ is a one dimensional vector space (modelling the one dimensional vector space of length values), and $\eta:\mathop{\vee}^{2}\mathbb{M}\rightarrow L\otimes L$ is the flat Lorentz signature metric (constant throughout the space time), where $\mathbb{M}$ is the underlying vector space of $M$ (can be considered as the tangent space of $M$).
-The important idea in that construction is that the field quantities, such as the metric tensor, are not simply real valued, but they take their values in the tensor powers of the \emph{measure line} $L$, which formalizes the physical expectation that quantities actually have physical dimensions.
-This is indeed nothing but the precise mathematical formulation of dimensional analysis, because then fields taking their values in different tensor powers of the measure line $L$ reside in different vector spaces, and therefore cannot be added for instance.
-In terms of dimensional analysis this simply formalizes our physical intuition that one should not add physical quantities of different physical dimensions.
+The notion of $\D(1)$ gauge charge can be reformulated in a geometrically even more elegant setting.
+The key idea is motivated by a work of Matolcsi \cite{mato1993} and of Jany\u{s}ka, Modugno, Vitolo \cite{modugno2010}, in which they proposed a simple mathematical framework for formal mathematical handling of physical units.
+In their concept, the mathematical model of special relativistic spacetime is considered to be a triplet $(M,L,\eta)$, where $M$ is a four dimensional real affine space (modeling the flat spacetime), $L$ is a one dimensional vector space (modeling the one dimensional vector space of length values), and $\eta:\mathop{\vee}\limits^{2}T\rightarrow \mathop{\otimes}\limits^{2}L$ is the flat Lorentz signature metric (constant throughout the spacetime), where $T$ is the underlying vector space of $M$ (``tangent space'').
+The important idea in that construction is: the field quantities, such as the metric tensor, are not simply real valued, but they take their values in the rational tensor powers of the \emph{measure line} $L$.\footnote{The term \emph{measure line} was introduced by \cite{mato1993}, whereas the same concept is called \emph{scale space} by \cite{modugno2010}.
+Apparently, these two group of authors discovered the pertinent rather useful notion independently.} Such a setting formalizes the physical expectation that quantities actually have physical dimensions (the metric carries length-square dimension in this case), and that quantities with different physical dimensions cannot be added since they reside in different vector spaces.
+It is seen that the technique of measure lines is nothing but the precise mathematical formulation of dimensional analysis.